-The View Window shows the model itself.
+A View Window shows the model according to user-defined settings made elsewhere on the user interface.
 Each view window is completely independent and may show the model from a different angle, using different visualization options, with or without results.
-The image in a view window is built up from several drawing layers as listed in the layers panel in the Tree Frame.
+The image in a view window is built up from several drawing layers as listed in the Layers Treeview (see Main Panels below).
 Each draws over the top of the one before it.
-In the example shown, Window 2 draws geometry first, then contours, then mesh, then annotation.